Fibers over infinity of Landau-Ginzburg models: Introduction

+Note that the toric Landau--Ginzburg models considered in Conjecture~\ref{conjecture:finite-fibers} correspond to the anticanonical divisors on Fano varieties.
+It may fail for other divisors.
+For instance, all singular fibers of Landau--Ginzburg models of smooth del Pezzo surfaces together with general divisors on them have at most ordinary double points as singularities, while ones for the anticanonical divisors are very specific.
+One can formulate Conjecture~\ref{conjecture:finite-fibers} replacing the Hodge number $h^{1,n-1}(X)$ by the primitive one $h^{1,n-1}_{pr}(X)$, which is equal to the usual one for $n\ge 3$ and is less by one for $n=2$; del Pezzo surfaces satisfy the corrected Conjecture~\ref{conjecture:finite-fibers}.

-In some cases this conjecture can be derived from Homological Mirror Symmetry conjecture, cf.~\cite{KKP17} and~\cite{Ha17}.
+This conjecture under some mild conditions can be derived from Homological Mirror Symmetry conjecture, cf.~\cite{KKP17} and~\cite{Ha17}.
 Recently, Conjecture~\ref{conjecture:finite-fibers} has been verified for Calabi--Yau compactifications of toric Landau--Ginzburg models of smooth Fano complete intersections and smooth Fano threefolds (see~\cite{Prz13,PS15,CP18}).

-In all considered cases, the commutative diagram \eqref{equation:CCGK-compactification} can be extended to a commutative diagram
+In all considered cases, the~commutative diagram \eqref{equation:CCGK-compactification} can be extended to a commutative diagram

 such that $Z$ is a smooth proper variety that satisfies certain natural geometric conditions, e.g. the~fiber $\mathsf{f}^{-1}(\infty)$ is reduced, it has at most normal crossing singularities, and